spatialaudio/sfa-numpy/doc/usage.rst

 How to Get Started
 ------------------

-Various examples are located in the directory
+Various examples are located in the examples directory.